TorqueDog/RangeRoverTweaks/README.md

 Well, I've got news for you: your Rover has been inflating your speedometer for a long time.
 You might have noticed your phone's GPS speed (Waze, Apple Maps, Google Maps, etc.) was often 2 KM/H or 2% lower than what your vehicle claimed you were doing. *You* think you're doing 60 KM/H, but you're *actually* only doing 58.
 This is incredibly stupid, unnecessary behavior (BuT sAfEtY!!!1!) and it deserves to be put out of its misery, so let's do that.
 Into the CCF we go.
 There are three settings we're interested in, and you want to change them to match what I've got below.

+**L405 Range Rover**
 |CCF Property|Value|Description|
 |:---|:---|:---|
 | Market | Market 1 : 2.0% + 0kph | Sets the default scaling to the lowest possible.
 It still says 2.0%, but we'll disable that later.
 This setting allows the inflation to be set in one shot based on the market. |
 | KPH off-set | + 0.0kph | Sets the fixed speedometer off-set in kilometers per hour. |
 | Percentage scaling factor | 0.0% | Sets the percentage by which the speedometer will inflate the speed of the vehicle. |

 Why are there both percentage and KPH off-sets?
 Allegedly, the percentage inflation is applied at higher speeds where a small speed bump -- say, 2 KPH -- isn't sufficient to accomplish the goal of the speedometer inflation feature which is to make people *think* they're driving faster than they are.
 I haven't tested or confirmed this, but I recall reading it somewhere.
 In any case, we should turn off both for proper accuracy of the speedometer.
+It is worth pointing out that this can also be done on the L320 Range Rover Sport (and other LR products), though the CCF Property as listed might not match.
+Just look for terms like "scaling", "KPH", and "off-set".

 > **Note:** After performing this change, I noticed when I set my cruise control to 100 KM/H that the vehicle would accelerate and hold at **102 KM/H**.
 This isn't the speedometer reading high, this is the vehicle still applying that inflation logic somewhere when cruise is invoked, and I haven't quite figured out why.
 (This is with dumb cruise control, not adaptive cruise.)
 It isn't a big deal since now you know how fast you're actually going and you can simply adjust the cruise to give you the desired speed.